ashu6783/sqlgen-ai/README.md

 # SQLGen-AI

-**SQLGen-AI** is an end-to-end AI-powered application that transforms natural language queries into executable SQL using advanced LLMs (CodeLlama via Groq API).
+**SQLGen-AI** is an end-to-end AI-powered application that transforms natural language queries into executable SQL using advanced LLMs (**meta-llama/llama-4-maverick-17b-128e-instruct** via Groq API).
 It features a modern React frontend, a Node.js/Express backend, and a FastAPI-based AI inference service.
 The system visualizes your database schema and relationships, and allows you to generate, view, and run SQL queries with ease.

 ---

 ## Features

 - **Natural Language to SQL**: Enter plain English queries and get valid SQL instantly.
-- **AI-Powered**: Uses Meta's CodeLlama model via Groq API for accurate SQL generation.
+- **AI-Powered**: Uses Meta's meta-llama/llama-4-maverick-17b-128e-instruct model via Groq API for accurate SQL generation.
 - **Schema Visualization**: Interactive, auto-generated ER diagrams and schema explorer.
 - **Live Query Execution**: Run generated SQL directly on your MySQL database and view results.
 - **Modern UI**: Responsive, beautiful interface built with React, Tailwind CSS, and Lucide icons.